 - We record the findings of surveys and other research to help us improve our service to customers.
 The information you provide will be anonymous unless you agree that we can use your details.

-This list is not exhaustive, as we hold records of most contacts we have with you, or about you, and we process this information so we can deliver services to you.
-Generally the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your housing circumstances e.g. from social workers and health professionals (such as doctors and occupational therapists).
+This list is not exhaustive, as we hold robust records of most of the contact we have with you, or about you, and we process this information so we can deliver services to you.
+Generally, the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you).
+However, we may also hold information provided by third parties where this is relevant to your housing circumstances e.g. from social workers and health professionals (such as doctors, carers and occupational therapists).

-We will only ask for personal information that is appropriate to enable us to deliver our services.
+We will only ask for personal information that is appropriate to enable us to deliver services to you.
 In some cases you can refuse to provide your details if you deem a request to be inappropriate.

-Housing 21 will only disclose your personal information to third parties with your consent; however, we may sometimes need to share information without your consent to comply with any legal obligation or to fulfil the purposes for which it was submitted.
+Housing 21 will only disclose and share your personal information to third parties with your consent; however, we may sometimes need to share information without your consent to comply with any legal obligation or to fulfil the purposes for which it was submitted.
+For example, to process Housing Benefit payments and to liaise with your respective local authority to manage your rent service charges.

-We will not transfer your personal information outside of the EU unless there is adequate protection in place.
+We will not transfer your personal information inside or outside of the EU unless there is adequate protection in place.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms: